gdgpisa/hoverboard-2019/data/posts/2018-02-08-last-days-for-c4p.markdown

 Looks like time is running really fast and our DevFest is just **behind the corner**!
 Less then one month and we'll be all enjoying this amazing community experience together!

 You probably already saw our [rockstar speakers](/blog/posts/first-speakers-announced/) 🚀 announcement last week, but our [Call for paper is not closed yet](http://bit.ly/dfpi17-c4p)!
 Do you want to join our DevFest as a speaker?
 The C4P is closing on **February the 10th**!
-You still have a couple of days to wrap up your abstract and submit your proposal?
+You still have a couple of days to wrap up your abstract and submit your proposal.

 <div class="text-center">
 <a href="http://bit.ly/dfpi17-c4p" target="_blank" class="style-scope header-content" style="color: white; ">